cdusold/TensorFlowRBF/README.md

 This repository explores the design of a Radial Basis Function and related functions (like K-Means) for use with TensorFlow.

 # To compile
+Note: You must have a GPU compatible TensorFlow installed on your system before compiling this project.

 Run the following in a terminal from the folder you checked out into: (use python2 instead of python3 for if you are using Python 2 for some reason.)

     TF_INC=$(python3 -c 'import tensorflow as tf; print(tf.sysconfig.get_include())')